remusamalinei/coding-exercises/README.md

 ##rock-paper-scissors
-A console-based implementation of the [rock-paper-scissors game](https://en.wikipedia.org/wiki/Rock-paper-scissors) **Note:** this is under active development: the domain and service layers were added; infrastructure, controller and view will follow shortly.
+A console-based implementation of the [rock-paper-scissors game](https://en.wikipedia.org/wiki/Rock-paper-scissors) **Note:** this is under active development: the domain, service and infrastructure layers were added; controller and view will follow shortly.

 ##roulette
 In early development phases (may be completely redesigned, no recent development).